stilldavid/userland-book/literary_environment/index.md

 {cut to actual terminal blinkety blinking on the projector}

 This is what's called a shell.
-The shell is actually distinct from a lot of parts of the operating system it runs on, and you can use many different shells, but they all pretty much operate on the same basic idea:  You move around the filesystem on the computer and run programs by typing commands.
+There are many different shells, but they pretty much all operate on the same idea:  You navigate a filesystem and run programs by typing commands.
 Commands can be combined in various ways to make programs of their own, and in fact the way you use the computer is often just to write little programs that invoke other programs, turtles-all-the-way-down style.

 The standard shell these days is something called Bash, so we'll use Bash.
 It's what you'll most often see in the wild.
 Like most shells, Bash is ugly